devoidx/price-tracker/README.md

 - **Edit tracked products** — update the name, URL, CSS selector, interval, or pause tracking at any time
 - **Price history graphs** — visualise how prices change over time with current, lowest, and highest price stats including the dates they occurred
 - **Price alerts** — get email notifications when a price drops below a target, hits a new all-time low, or decreases since the last check
+- **User profiles** — users can update their email address and change their password
 - **Multi-user support** — each user has their own tracked products and price history
-- **Admin panel** — manage users and view all tracked products across the platform
+- **Admin panel** — manage users, edit profiles, grant admin access, and view all tracked products across the platform
 - **Manual scrape trigger** — scrape any product on demand without waiting for the schedule
 - **Error tracking** — failed scrapes are logged with error details so you know when something breaks